-We drove down super early on a Saturday morning and by early I mean we set off by about 4am.
-Although this might sound painfully early, I’d actually really recommend it because it means you get an extra day to make the most of and you miss all the traffic.
-Plus, I don’t know if it’s just me but it makes it all the more exciting when you’re up really early to go on holiday.
+We drove down super early on a Saturday morning and by early I mean we left the house at about 4am.
+I’d really recommend starting out around this time (depending on how far you’ve got to go) so that you get an extra day to make the most of what Cornwall has to offer as well as missing the worst of the traffic.
+Plus, I don’t know if it’s just me but I find it all the more exciting when you’re up really early to go on holiday.
 Pack some coffee in a flask and your favourite snacks, get a playlist of holiday tunes on the go and enjoy the journey!

-Another place that we visited was Falmouth which has such a large range of shops and is perfect if you’re looking for souveniers.
-There were also a lot of independent clothing stores and charity shops which are my favourites because you can get some absolute bargains.
+Another place that we visited was Falmouth which has such a large range of shops and is perfect if you’re looking for souvenirs.
+There were also a lot of independent clothing stores and charity shops which are ideal if you love a good bargain.
 One shop sold Hufflepuff t-shirts which I was super happy about as I can only ever find Gryffindor and Slytherin ones.
-Unfortunately I’ve forgotten the name of the shop but if you’re ever visiting Falmouth and you’re a Harry Potter fan, keep an eye out!
-Falmouth is also well-known for hosting food and beer festivals, we didn’t visit on the day of a festival but if you search online in advance these could be well worth a visit.
+Unfortunately I’ve forgotten the name of this particular shop but if you’re ever visiting Falmouth and you’re a Harry Potter fan, keep an eye out!
+Falmouth is also well-known for hosting food and beer festivals, we didn’t visit on the day of a festival unfortunately but if you search online in advance then it sounds well worth a visit.

 The last place we drove to was St Ives which was probably my favourite out of the three towns.
 As soon as we got there I was amazed by how blue the sea was which already won me over as I love a good view.
-The main town is walking distance from the beach as well so it was really easy to spend time on the beach and explore the shops all in one day.
+The main town is within walking distance from the beach as well so it was really easy to spend time on the beach and explore the shops all in one day.
 There are quite a lot of steep hills but the walking is worth it as there are so many lovely little tea rooms and bakeries.
-We also found a Cath Kidston and a Ted Baker that both had big sales on so I had to restrain myself from going in and buying everything pretty.
-On our last full day the sun was beaming so we went back here a second time and it’s so perfect on a hot day.
-It’s just like being abroad but without the flights and I’ve got the sunburn to prove it (don’t forget your sun cream, kids).
+We also found a Cath Kidston and a Ted Baker that both had big sales on, I had to restrain myself from going in and buying everything pretty.
+On our last full day the sun was beaming so we went back there for a second time and it’s so perfect on a hot day.
+It’s just like being abroad but without the flights and I had the sunburn to prove it (don’t forget your sun cream, kids).

 I loved my week in Cornwall so much, it was so refreshing to have time away from work as well as my phone.
 I think it’s important to take a break from social media every once in a while.
-I sort of wish I had taken more photos but I rarely got my phone out because I was just enjoying the moment.
+In a way, I wish I had taken more photos but I rarely got my phone out because I was just happy enjoying the moment.
 I’d definitely recommend giving Cornwall a visit and I’d love to go back and explore some more.